06.05, Katowice AWS Summit Poland

 Packer

 Allows you to use a framework such as Chef, Ansible or Puppet, to install and configure the software within your Packer-made images.
-An important aspect of Packer is that it creates identical images for multiple platforms, you can run production in AWS, staging/QA or even in a private cloud.
-After a machine image is built, that machine image can be quickly launched, and smoke tested to verify that things are working.
+An important aspect of Packer is that it creates identical images for multiple platforms: you can run production in AWS and staging/QA in a private cloud, if you wish.
+After a machine image is built, that machine image can be quickly launched and smoke tested to verify that things are working as expected.

 AWS Systems Manager

-So, how does this AWS SSM bake this cake?
+So, how can AWS Systems Manager bake this cake?

-In general, SSM uses an agent, installed on each instance you want to maintain/monitor, and an IAM role required for EC2 instances’ management.
-This particular ManagedRole is called ‘AmazonEC2RoleforSSM’.
+In general, SSM uses an agent, installed on each instance you want to maintain/monitor, and an IAM role required for the management of EC2 instances.
+This particular ManagedRole is called AmazonEC2RoleforSSM.
 Apart from that we also leveraged Maintenance Windows feature, which is really cool, because it allows you to specify a recurring time window during which Run Command and other tasks are executed.
-SSM wasn’t the only AWS service we’ve used to bring this baking to the end therefore we’ve add following ones:
+SSM wasn’t the only AWS service we used to set up this baking — we’ve also used:

 Then, to make the magic real, we decided to implement the whole process as a continuous one and then, SSM brought hand in need with its Maintenance Windows feature, which according to the documentation “lets you define a schedule for when to perform potentially disruptive actions on your instances such as patching an operating system, updating drivers, installing software or patches”.
 Below you can see a screenshot from our maintenance windows and under the url sample document which has been used for AmazonLinux AMI baking.
 We’re using quite similar one for Ubuntu.